-One’s next-of-kin can be a rolling smorgasbord for single people, and changing those details with institutions would be a part-time job in itself, if we had time to do it.
+Updating one’s next-of-kin can be an ongoing task for single people.
 If you’re trans and changing your name and gender with those institutions at the same time, and spouselessly advocating for yourself to an unyielding medical system, you’re going to get really tired, really fast.

-When our closest person is technically our friend, they can’t hold our hands while we’re dying in hospital any more easily than they can advocate for us after our deaths.
+When our closest person is not officially our partner, they can’t hold our hands while we’re dying in hospital any more easily than they can advocate after we die.
 Gay people fought long and hard in courts of law and public opinion for these rights.
 And now unpartnered people must do the same thing.
 At the moment of publication of this essay, there were 1049 federal statutory provisions in the USA in which benefits, rights, and privileges were contingent on marital status.
 It’s no surprise that partnered people enjoy a vast health advantage.

 I’m queer.
 My friendships are queer.
 Some friendships include sex.
 Some don’t.
 I love one kind of friend no less nor more than another.
 I used to have awkward moments when telling a story with a lover-friend as a character.
 There’s a storytelling trope in play.
-When you label a person in your story who you sleep with, invest with, or nest with, you’re expected to include that information in their noun.
-“My partner/husband/wife/boyfriend/girlfriend/theyfriend/lover” serves all of that.
-And so I wondered, “what word can I use to convey who this person is to me, that is both honest, and won’t offend the person I’m talking to?”
-Is it “partner”?
-I was silly to care.
+When you label a person in your story who you sleep with, invest with, or nest with, you’re expected to reveal that when you say, “My partner/husband/wife/boyfriend/girlfriend/ -theyfriend/lover”.
+And so I wondered, “what word can I use to convey who this person is to me, that is both honest, and won’t rub it in if the person I’m speaking to is unpartnered?”
 I was silly to try.
 In what world does our audience need to know that the person in our story shares a bed, or a house, or a bank account with us?
 What kind of linguistic tick is that?
-Oh, oh, I know this one.
-This is the richness of pronouns — whereby our language forces us to reveal something about a person that the audience has no business knowing; their gender, their sexuality, their job, or in this case, not so much something about them, but something about us—our status, our privilege, the insurance that sits behind our every decision.
+Ooh, ooh, I know this one.
+This is the generosity of pronouns — whereby we reveal something the audience has no business knowing; their gender, their sexuality, their job, or in this case, not so much something about them, but something about us—our status, our privilege, the insurance that sits behind our every decision.

 One can announce one’s privilege to various effect: “I’m a white heterosexual cis-gendered man” is an acknowledgement.
 Whereas “I’ll just go get my Porsche” is a pose.
-When we say “my partner”, it’s a pose, unconsciously buried in a linguistic tick though it may be.
-But it’s a tick, not an imperative.
+When we say “my partner”, it’s a pose, albeit an unconscious scripted one.
+But it’s not an imperative.
 We have options.